orel-adivi/CorSys/docs/index.md

 an additional parameter, `--tactic-parameter` (or `-tp`), is also required.
 The following values are available for the `--tactic` parameter:
 - `match` - the first expression whose distance value is equal or less than the defined value is returned.
-The `--tactic-parameter` defines the threshold distance for returning an expression, and should be between 0.0 to the number of examples.
+The `--tactic-parameter` defines the threshold distance for returning an expression and should be between 0.0 to the number of examples.
 - `accuracy` - the first expression whose distance value, divided by the number of examples, is equal or less than the defined value is returned.
 The `--tactic-parameter` defines the threshold distance, after normalization, for returning